 Under the Executive arrangements, the full Council is responsible for setting the Council's budget and its policy framework within which the Executive must operate.
 The Council has also established a series of Overview and Scrutiny Panels of which, currently, there are three (Community, Environment & Economy, and Resources).
 These Committees undertake the statutory scrutiny role set out in the Act and assist with examining and commenting on those policies proposed by the Executive for adoption as part of the policy framework.
-The three Panels are supported by a dedicated Scrutiny Officer who services solely the scrutiny function of the Council to ensure transparency in the process.
-Each Panel also has a nominated member of the Council's Senior Management Team to support it in its scrutiny function.
+The three Panels are supported by a dedicated Scrutiny Officer who services solely the scrutiny function of the Council's Senior Management Team to support it in its scrutiny function.
 The operation of the scrutiny function is set out in the Overview and Scrutiny Procedure Rules in the Council's Constitution.